 The purpose of homework is to help students become self-directed, independent learners and is related to the educational progress of the student.
-Homework serves to help all students reach their instructional goals.
+It serves to help all students reach their instructional goals.
 Specific homework assignments may strengthen basic skills; extend classroom learning; stimulate and further interests; reinforce independent study skills; develop initiative, responsibility, and self-direction; stimulate worthwhile use of leisure time; and acquaint parents with the student's work in school.
+In order for homework to be an effective support for learning, the homework policy requires a partership among the school system represented by the teacher, the student, and their parents.
+Without this partnership in support of learning, students will not achieve their full potential.